behu-kea/third-semester/topics/javascript/checklist.md

 - Please use `querySelector` and `querySelectorAll` instead of `getElementById`

 - Fix indentation.
-I should not need to say this by now

 - No inline styles or css!
-CSS should be in a `.css` file!
+CSS should be in a `.css` file

 - Writing proper semantic html!
 Super important in my eyes.
 Take a look at my the html at my previous workplace: https://www.amsiq.com/da Also take a look at [this](https://www.youtube.com/watch?v=kGW8Al_cga4) and [this](https://www.youtube.com/watch?v=wu6PPRKcT8Y) video